jamesward/gcp-infra-stuff/README.md

 print linecache.getline(filename, line_no)
 ```

-the file **create_lines.bash** is a super bash script that i used to create non-random lines
+the file **create_lines.bash** is a super-simple bash script that i used to create non-random lines